magepages/mpdocs/docs/faq/index.md

 ![faqs category page](https://i.imgur.com/wdpHOlH.png)

 * Display all questions of the category
-* The same as FAQ Homepage, Category page is also displayed on the Search box, but the Search box only looks for questions included in the Category
+* The same as FAQ Homepage, Category page is also displayed on the Search box and performs the function as on FAQ Homepage.
+When you find by the search box, all satisfied questions (in all categories) will be displayed.
+To return the current category, you only need to delete the condition that you have just searched.

 * The answer of each question can be displayed when clicking on the question if `Question type = Collapsible`

 ### FAQs Detail Page